 Anaemia is a condition that predominantly affects women—it is found in women of all ages and across geographies.

-Although the word anaemia literally means lack of blood, what your body actually lacks is either RBCs [red blood cells] or haemoglobin.
+The word anaemia literally means lack of blood, but what your body actually lacks is either RBCs [red blood cells] or haemoglobin.
+Anemia is the medical term for low hemoglobin.
+The normal levels of haemoglobin are between 12-14gm/dl for women and 13-16gm/dl for men.
+There are various types of anemia

 It was not without reason that your mom told you to eat your greens; including these in your diet helps prevent anaemia.